Mansi-Sun/pkydrip/content/english/solution/_index.md

 We provide **practical irrigation solutions**, not rigid fixed packages.
 You can start with a basic system and expand step by step — adding more zones, remote control, sensors, solar pumping, or fertigation as your project grows.

-This page is the main entry to our current irrigation solution library.
+This page helps growers, contractors, and project owners quickly find the most relevant solution direction.

 ---